 Limited Choices Unlocks My Creativity

-While producers want to get all into the nitty-gritty of mic placement, adjusting axis’ and room sounds, honestly all this stuff detracts from me actually making music.
+While a lot of producers creating drum tracks want to get all into the nitty-gritty of mic placement, adjusting axis’ and room sounds, honestly all this stuff detracts from me actually making music.

 Again, all I need out of a drum rompler is for me to layout grooves and drum parts so that I can get ideas out of my head — fast.

-I intentionally like to keep it simple here because analysis paralysis is real in the world of drum romplers, and that’s the last thing I need when my aim is to finish songs instead of tweaking drum skins for 4 hours.
+I intentionally like to keep it simple here because analysis paralysis resulting in tweaking toms for 4 hours.

 EZDrummer’s Libraries Sound Good Right Out Of The Gate